MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 Files and folders are automatically processed to ensure they are compatible with Office 365.

-### What happens to External Sharing links?
+### What happens to external-sharing links?

 Our app does not recreate external sharing links.
-These will have to be set in the destination manually after migration.
+These must be set in the destination manually after migration.

 ### Your migration team